 “We just followed the rules,” Lee said.
 “We went to the closing in the attorney’s office.
 Everyone sat in the conference room – eight feet apart.
 We all wore gloves and masks.
 We passed around the documents, and everyone used their own pens.”

-He added that the room was sanitized prior to their arrival and again after they left.
+He added that the room was sanitized before their arrival and again after they left.

 As a result of these precautions and innovations, Oursler said Atlanta will not see much of a downturn when the April numbers come out.